Durham Challenge Cup

-The Durham County Challenge Cup (commonly known as the Durham Challenge Cup) is an annual football competition held between the clubs of the Durham County Football Association which was first played in 1884.
+The Durham County Challenge Cup (commonly known as the Durham Challenge Cup, also known as the Frank Pattison Challenge Cup) is an annual football competition held between the clubs of the Durham County Football Association which was first played in 1884.
 It is the senior county cup for the historic county of Durham, which includes Durham, Darlington, Gateshead, Hartlepool, South Tyneside, Stockton-on-Tees, and Sunderland.
 The first winners were Sunderland.